Daktic/Daktic/README.md

 ## 👨‍💼 Work
-I am a data engineer at a non-profit.
+I am a data engineering consultant specializing in Digital Assets.

 ## 👨‍🎓 School
 I am a student in a Masters of Software Engieering at Penn State.